How tracking startups TrackR and Tile lost (and found) their way

 “In spite of all the promises to deliver peace and deliver change to people’s lives, the products across the industry just weren’t doing good,” he says.
 “We felt like the end was there for that category, and we needed to go off and do something to change the game completely.”
 He acknowledges that he built a new team almost entirely from scratch, with the goal of creating something different.

 Adero’s first product is a departure from the ones that launched under the TrackR brand.
-Instead of selling individual, battery-powered Bluetooth trackers–usually for $30 or less–Adero now offers $120 kits that include several rechargeable “Smart Tags” and passive, RFID-equipped “Taglets.”
+Instead of selling individual, battery-powered Bluetooth trackers–usually for $30 or less–Adero now offers $120 kits that include several rechargeable “Smart Tags” and Bluetooth 5-equipped “Taglets.”
 You’re supposed to attach the Smart Tag to a bag, then stick the Taglets to individual items such as wallets, laptops, keys, or headphones.
 You can then press the Smart Tag to make sure all the other belongings are inside.

 Kelly says the idea was to give people a proactive way to avoid losing things, whereas TrackR’s previous products were more about recovering lost items.